Asymptotic Properties of Random Contingency Tables with Uniform Margin: Convergence of Moments.

-\section{Convergence of Moments}
+\section{Convergence of Moments.}

-In this section, we show that finite moments of entries of uniform distributed $X$ converge to those of independent geometric random variables.
-We first show that uniform margins maximize the number of matrices among all the possible margins. \begin{Lemma} Let $\mathbf a=(a_1,\ldots,a_m)$ be a $m$-dimensional positive integer vector and $N=a_1+\ldots+a_m$.
-Let $\mathbf b_r=(r,N-r)$ be a $2$-dimensional postive integer vector.
-Then we have,
+In this section, we show that finite moments of entries of $X$ converge to those of independent $\Geom(C)$ variables.
+We first show that the uniform margin maximizes the number of matrices among all the possible margins. \begin{Lemma} Let $\mathbf a=(a_1,\ldots,a_m)$ be a $m$-dimensional positive integer vector and let $N=a_1+\ldots+a_m$.
+Let $\mathbf b_r=(r,N-r)$ be a $2$-dimensional positive integer vector.
+We have that